 Performance Ass Assessment Notes in H Evaluation of Competer IOPS format Written Assessment Peer Tutoring Leadership Align nent 1.1 Use various types of reasoning (inductive, deductive, etc.) as appropriate to the situation STANDARDS AND COMPETENCIES Standard/Unit: PS 8: Apply HOPS for mat to assess athletic injuries.
 Competencies Total Learning Hours for Unit: 60 8.2 Perform injury as8.3 Demonstrate an8.4 Palpitate major a8.5 Demonstrate ran tes in SOAP and HOA format. sessment using medical terminology. understanding of the anatomical structural functions in the body. natomical components to evaluate injury. ge of motion tests. cial tests for joint evaluations.
-ALIGNED WASHINGTON STATE STANDARDS Communications SL1 Initiate and participate effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners on grades 11-12 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
-SL2 Integrate multiple sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order to make informed decisions and solve problems, evaluating the credibility and accuracy of each source and noting any discrepancies among the data.
-SL6 Adapt speech to a variety of contexts and tasks, demonstrating a command of formal English when indicated or appropriate.
-L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grades 9-10 reading and content, choosing flexibly from a range of strategies. a.
-Use context (e.g., the overall meaning of a sentence, paragraph, or text; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. b.
-Identify and correctly use patterns of word changes that indicate different meanings or parts of speech (e.g., analyze, analysis, analytical; advocate, advocacy).
-Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning, its part of speech, or its etymology.
+ALIGNED WASHINGTON STATE STANDARDS Communications SL1 Initiate and participate effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with partners on grades 11-12 topics, texts, and issues, building on others' ideas and expressing their own clearly and per SL2 Integrate multiple sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) i make informed decisions and solve problems, evaluating the credibility and accuracy of each source and noting any d among the data.
+SL6 Adapt speech to a variety of contexts and tasks, demonstrating a command of formal English when indicated or approximation greates the data.
+L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grades 9-10 reading choosing flexibly from a range of strategies. a.
+Use context (e.g., the overall meaning of a sentence, paragraph, or text; a word's position or function in a sent clue to the meaning of a word or phrase. b.
+Identify and correctly use patterns of word changes that indicate different meanings or parts of speech (e.g., an analysis, analytical; advocate, advocacy).
+Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to fip pronunciation of a word or determine or clarify its precise meaning, its part of speech, or its etymology.
 Science HS-LS1-3 Plan and conduct an investigation to provide evidence that feedback mechanisms maintain homeostasis.
-Writing WHST1 Write arguments focused on discipline-specific content. d.
-Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing.
-WHST2 Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments, or technical processes. d.
-Use precise language, domain-specific vocabulary and techniques such as metaphor, simile, and analogy to manage the complexity of the topic; convey a knowledgeable stance in a style that responds to the discipline and context as well as to the expertise of likely readers.
+WHST1 Write arguments focused on discipline-specific content. d.
+Establish and maintain a formal style and objective tone while attending to the norms and conventions of which they are writing.
+Writing WHST2 Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments processes. d.
+Use precise language, domain-specific vocabulary and techniques such as metaphor, simile, and analogy complexity of the topic; convey a knowledgeable stance in a style that responds to the discipline and context expertise of likely readers.